hahahassan/Receipt_Text_Extraction/README.md

     "Comment": "I inferred the country as Canada and the province as British Columbia based on the vendor location 'Surrey BC' which is a city in the province of British Columbia, Canada."
     }
     ```
+## Acknowledgment

+This project uses the [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model provided by Meta AI.
+We would like to acknowledge and thank the creators for making this powerful tool available to the community.

+The Meta-Llama-3-8B-Instruct model is licensed under [Meta Llama 3].
+Please refer to the [official page](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) for more details.

+We utilize this model to extract structured information from the extracted text.